wangby511/System-Design-Architecture-and-Infra/design-web-crawler.md

 How to handle new updates in the already crawled URL?
 Compare the content and set a threshold (10% content diff).

-DNS lookup can be a bottleneck and bandwidth should be kept enough to keep high throughput.
-We could start caching DNS results by building our own local DNS resolver.
+DNS Resolver - DNS lookup can be a bottleneck and bandwidth should be kept enough to keep high throughput.
+We could cache the DNS results by building our own local DNS resolver and maintaining our own DNS cache.

-Crawler Traps - A cycle of links cause a crawler to crawl infinitely.
+Crawler Traps - A cycle of links cause a crawler to crawl infinitely in a specific domain, resulting in indefinite crawler resource exhaustion.
+Solutions for that: 1) Analyze the URL schemas.
+2) Analyze the total number of web pages against a domain.
+If the crawling reaches the number of limit, stop crawling that domain and exit that web page.

+How frequently does the crawler need to re-crawl?
+Do predictive analysis of the previous content changes.
+Like every 5 minutes for news websites.

+Can we use DFS instead of BFS? - We can use DFS when we want to utilize a website’s persistent connection to traverse all the web pages on that specific domain.
+This saves time as it helps us avoid reconnecting with the same website repeatedly in case the session expires.

+Extensibility - Adding a newer communication protocol module in the HTML fetcher (e.g. File Transfer Protocol (FTP) besides HTTP).
+Also we can extend to store the newly-extracted content including images and videos besides text.

 ## Reference